Noroi: The Curse: Plot

-Marika reveals that her neighbor Midori has hanged herself.
-Midori, along with six other people including Osawa, hanged themselves in a park using nooses similar in fashion to Marika's loops.
+Marika reveals that her neighbour Midori has hanged herself.
+Midori, along with six other people, including Osawa, hanged themselves in a park using nooses similar in fashion to Marika's loops.
 After Marika experiences strange behavior, she goes with Kobayashi, Miyajima, and Hori to the Shimokage dam to perform the ritual to appease Kagutaba, hoping that doing so will free her from the demon's influence.
 After Kobayashi and Marika perform the ritual, Hori becomes agitated and runs into a nearby forest; Kobayashi follows him.
 Marika exhibits signs of possession, fleeing into the forest.
 Meanwhile, Kobayashi and Hori find the villagers' dogs slaughtered near a secluded shrine in the woods.
 Kobayashi's camera captures an apparition of Kana under a torii, surrounded by writhing fetuses.
 Marika abruptly recovers.

 After delivering Marika and Hori to a hospital, Kobayashi and Miyajima break into Ishii's current home, which is covered with looped rope.
 Inside, they find that she has hanged herself, and Ishii's young son is cradling the dead body of Kana.
 The boy is later found not to be Ishii's biological son.
 Kobayashi and his wife adopt the boy.

 Kobayashi returns to the historian, who shows him a scroll depicting how Kagutaba was first summoned, wherein dead baby monkeys were fed to a priestess medium.
 Ishii tried replicating this by feeding the stolen fetuses to Kana.
-Marika recovers and Hori is placed in a mental institution.
-He escapes and is found dead a day later violently shoved into a duct.
+Marika recovers, and Hori is placed in a mental institution.
+He escapes, but his dead body is found violently shoved into a duct three days after the fire at Kobayashi’s residence.

 After Kobayashi's disappearance, a package arrives at his publisher containing his video camera.
-The tape inside shows the events that led to the destruction of Kobayashi's house: a crazed Hori arrives at the house, saying the boy is the Kagutaba, incapacitates Kobayashi, and bludgeons the child with a rock.
-The bloodied boy briefly takes on the appearance of Kagutaba and a ghostly Kana appears in the corner.
+The tape inside shows the events that led to the destruction of Kobayashi's house: a crazed Hori arrives at the house, saying the boy is possessed by Kagutaba, incapacitates Kobayashi, and bludgeons the child with a rock.
+The bloodied boy briefly takes on the appearance of Kagutaba, and a ghostly Kana appears in the corner.
 Hori leaves with the boy and Keiko becomes possessed, pouring gasoline on herself and setting herself alight.
-As the house burns and Kobayashi struggles to get to his feet, the movie ends.
-Closing titles say that Kobayashi is still missing.
+As the house burns and Kobayashi struggles to get to his feet, the film abruptly ends.
+A postscript reveals that Kobayashi is still missing.